mukksre/coding-test/README.md

 Port 8080 should be open on your testing machine.

 1. After cloning the repo, go to the root of the project
+2. Install Maven ( brew install maven)
+3. Execute this command below from the root of the project you just cloned.
+4. mvn -U clean package -Pproduction
+5. Execute this command below from the root of the project you just cloned.
-2. Run java -jar target/coding-test-1.0-SNAPSHOT.jar
+6. java -jar target/coding-test-1.0-SNAPSHOT.jar
-3. Open the UI at localhost:8080
+7. Open the UI at localhost:8080
-4. You will be shown a login screen
+8. You will be shown a login screen
-5. admin and patient are the two usernames available to login
+9. admin and patient are the two usernames available to login
-6. Password for admin is admin100
+10. Password for admin is admin100
-7. Password for patient is patient100
+11. Password for patient is patient100
-8. Use admin for the admin list all view.
+12. Use admin for the admin list all view.
 Use patient to go to the registration view.
-9. If you are in the patient registration view and you want to go back and see list view, go back to localhost:8080, log in as admin and then you can see the list view.
+13. If you are in the patient registration view and you want to go back and see list view, go back to localhost:8080, log in as admin and then you can see the list view.

 ##Login Page
 ![login.png](login.png)